pmorie/kubernetes/docs/proposals/volumes.md

 that determine whether each *applicable* volume type (distributed filesystems) have Kubelet label management enabled.

+In order to limit the amount of label management code in Kubernetes, we propose that label management be a function of the container runtime implementations.
+Initially, we will modify the docker runtime implementation to correctly set the `:Z` flag on the appropriate bind-mounts in order to accomplish generic label management for docker containers.

 Volume types such as NFS that support SELinux labeling only at mount time should be modified to pass the SELinux context at mount time.
 These plugins must be injected with and respect the enablement setting for the labeling for the volume type.

-In order to limit the amount of label management code in Kubernetes, we propose that label management be a function of the container runtime implementations.
-Initially, we will modify the docker runtime implementation to correctly set the `:Z` flag on the appropriate bind-mounts in order to accomplish generic label management for docker containers.
+The proposed `VolumeConfig` mechanism will be used to carry information about label management enablement to the volume plugins that have to manage labels individually.

 ### Examples